LaihoE/demoparser/src/parser/README.md

 ### Other stuff

 The demo has 2 headers.
 First header 16 bytes and is just demo magic + how long file is expected to be.
-The other has some more info like what map was played.
+The other header is the message DEM_FileHeader and has some more info like what map was played.

+## Multithreading

+The demo has state dumps each few thousand ticks.
+This allows you to start a thread from these "checkpoints".
+As the packets are stateful you cannot just parse them in any order.

+While the state dumps contain all info regarding entities and stringtables, it does not include the structs which come in the Classinfo message (and nor should they).
+This is a message in the beginning of the demo that tells you how to decode packets in THIS demo.
+So classinfo has to be parsed before any threads are spawned.

+The main thread has the following jobs:
+1. go trough the demo as fast as possible
+2. spawn the thread that parses classinfo ASAP
+3. join the classinfo thread ASAP
+4. spawn a thread for each fullpacket statedump

+In other words the main thread just spawns threads when it finds something interesting in the demo, while speeding trough the file as fast as possible.